intel/libipt/doc/howto_libipt.md

   * *events*                This layer deals with packet combinations that encode higher-level events.

+  * *query*                 This layer deals with the execution flow on branch level.

   * *instruction flow*      This layer deals with the execution flow on the instruction level.